samamaryna/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Sampling frame - list of currently work for the company entry-lewel and low-level positions employees from different departments.
 Sample unit - individual entry-lewel and low-level positions employee.
 Observational units - each individual employee that responded to the survey.
+My sampling strategy - stratified sampling.
+All entry-lewel and lower-level employees will be classified into length-of-tenure stratas (<1 year, 1-2 years, 2-3 years, >3 years).
+After that I will be pulling random samples from this stratas to distribute the survey.

 ```